Wes Moore sworn in as Maryland's first Black governor

-Moore was joined by other Black leaders at the ceremony on a bright sunny morning, including Maryland Rep. Kweisi Mfume, Attorney General Anthony Brown, former Lt.
-Gov. Michael Steele, and former Massachusetts Gov. Deval Patrick, who was the second Black governor elected in the nation's history in 2006.
-Virginia's Douglas Wilder was the first Black governor elected in 1989, and Moore is the nation's third.
+Moore was joined by other Black leaders at the wreath-laying ceremony on a bright sunny morning, including Maryland Rep. Kweisi Mfume, Attorney General Anthony Brown, former Lt.
+Gov. Michael Steele, and former Massachusetts Gov. Deval Patrick, who was the nation's second elected Black governor, in 2006.
+Virginia's Douglas Wilder was the first, in 1989, and Moore is the third.

-"I feel lifted up and encouraged that Black talent has been recognized and has an opportunity to come forward," Patrick said in an interview with The Associated Press after the ceremony.
+"I feel lifted up and encouraged that Black talent has been recognized and has an opportunity to come forward," Patrick told The Associated Press after the ceremony.

-Steele, a former chairman of the Republican National Committee who was Maryland's first Black candidate elected statewide, described the inauguration as an exciting day for the state.
+Steele, a former chairman of the Republican National Committee who was Maryland's first Black candidate elected statewide, called it an exciting day for the state.

 "It's interesting to watch these things unfold in a world in which there's still resistance to it, but we're excited here in Maryland and I'm honored to be a part of it today and be a part of that line as well," Steele said while walking in a procession up the city's Main Street.

-Former NAACP president Ben Jealous, Baltimore Mayor Brandon Scott and former Lt.
-Gov. Kathleen Kennedy Townsend also attended.

-Moore took the oath of office using a Bible owned by Frederick Douglass, a Marylander who escaped slavery on the state's Eastern Shore before going on to become an author and famed abolitionist.
+Moore took the oath of office using a Bible owned by Frederick Douglass, a Marylander who escaped slavery on the state's Eastern Shore before becoming an author and famed abolitionist.

-When Moore gives his inaugural speech as Maryland's 63rd governor, he will be looking out on a mall in front of the Capitol with a statue of U.S. Supreme Court Justice Thurgood Marshall.
+When Moore gave his inaugural speech as Maryland's 63rd governor, he looked out on a crowded mall in front of the Capitol where there is a statue of U.S. Supreme Court Justice Thurgood Marshall, a Baltimore native and the nation's first Black member of the court.

-One thing Moore won't see: The statue of U.S. Supreme Court Justice Roger B. Taney, who authored the infamous 1857 Dred Scott decision declaring that Black people could not be U.S. citizens.
-That statue stood for nearly 145 years outside the Maryland State House before Moore's predecessor, Republican Gov. Larry Hogan, ordered it removed in response to racial violence in Charlottesville, Va.

-Moore's running mate, Aruna Miller, also will be making history on Wednesday.
-She is the first immigrant and first Asian American elected statewide in Maryland.
+Moore's running mate, Aruna Miller, also made history as the first immigrant and first Asian American elected statewide in Maryland.

 (0) comments